fieldtrip/website/walkthrough.md

 ### Visual data inspection

 As most FieldTrip functions ft_databrowser needs a configuration structure and a data structure as input.
-First of all we can specify how to visualize the dat
+First of all we can specify how to visualize the data:

 {% include image src="/assets/img/walkthrough/wt_fig5e.png" width="600" %}